 A forecast of the project delivery costs derived by associating a 'cost per' estimate for each entry in the resource plan.
-It is expected that uncertainty and risk costs be included in the calculation of project delivery costs.
+It is expected thatLicensees must provide uncertainty and risk costs-be included in the calculation of project delivery costs.

-Appendix 3: Coordinated Adjustment Mechanism Re-opener Application Guidance
+Appendix 3: Coordinated Adjustment Mechanism (CAM) Reopener Application Guidance